Best Gamepad For Samsung Gear VR

 Moga Hero Power

 Having an Xbox-style gamepad is great for familiarity, but the Gear VR is a portable virtual reality platform and it makes sense that you'd want the gamepad to be equally as portable.
 That means it stows in a bag easily, and doesn't take up a ton of space.
 Moga's Hero Power gamepad offers this exact experience, with buttons and joysticks nearly flush with the casing and shorter palm grips that flow in line with the rest of the body.
-This gamepad also doubles as a more traditional phone gamepad with its foldable phone clip, so you can comfortably enjoy other forms of gameplay!
+This gamepad also doubles as a more traditional phone gamepad with its foldable phone clip, which is pretty sweet when you consider it'll only set you back $25!

 Bottom line: If you value portability above all, Moga Hero Power is what you want.